adisen99/srfp/README.md

 - The idea is to take 3 day average and plot the box-plots time-series
 - Then compare the time-series against the variability time-series to see how the model skewness changes for days of high variability and days of low variability.

+## NMSE vs FB (Bootstrapping the confidence interval)

+- [x] Using Bootstrapping technique take 1000 random samples of data.
+- [x] Use the samples to find 95% confidence interval of FB and plot.
+- [x] Plot minimum NMSE vs FB and see the relation between bias and variance i.e. find accuracy and precision (behaviour) of the model.
+(Done for Delhi, getting high accuracy and high precision i.e. values are close to zero or perfect score but for the AQI forecast, not for raw data)

+# Further Reading

+- Box plots for time series of skewness.